 - Connect with families in your local community

 - Empower and educate your community with positive solutions

 - Develop constructive relationships with key decision makers

 - Amplify positive stories through local and social media

 - Build and strengthen a strong climate movement across the country

 If there is no local group near you, please email us to see if we can connect you with local parents who want to take action on climate.
 Or perhaps you'd like to start a group in your local area?
 We'd love to support you.

-We invite you to join our growing community of 15,000 + parents and carers who are working together to ensure a safer climate for our children.
+You're invited to join the growing community of 17,000 + parents and carers who are working together to ensure a safer climate for our children.

-By joining forces we can create the will to drive greater action from government, big business and within our local communities.
+By joining forces, we can drive greater action from government, big business, and within our local communities.

 We are united by our love for our kids and grandkids and guided by our vision for a safe, prosperous future for all children.